Running WSL2 on a Mac using Bootcamp

 Disclaimer: I've tried this on a 2015 16-inch MBP, and a 2017 13-inch MBP.
 If it doesn't work for you, let me know.

 with the following cryptic error:

-You'll get this error when you mac hardware doesn't support CPU virtualization, which is odd because most macs made in the past 7 years or so support it.
+You'll get this error when you mac hardware doesn't support CPU virtualization, which is odd because most macs since 2010 certainly do support it.
 It turns out that this feature needs to be enabled by the BIOS, and can only be enabled on the MacOS side.
 So you may run into this error, for example, if you've booted into windows from power-on.